ameyrk99/no-mans-sky-rice-i3wm/README.md

 others in your $HOME
 * Change location under weather in .i3/i3blocks.conf
 * Change $bat_number in .i3/scripts/battery accordingly
-* Shutdown menu/Powermenu won't work if you decided to use dmenu and not get rofi (unless you have zentiy)
+* Shutdown menu/Powermenu won't work if you decided to use dmenu and not get rofi (unless you have zenity)
 * Log out and back in for lockscreen to change the wallpaper

 #### Wallpaper: